 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-The Company's primary exposure to credit risk is on its First Note receivable and its bank accounts.
+The Company's primary exposure to credit risk is on its bank accounts.
 The bank accounts are mainly held with a major Canadian bank and this minimizes the risk to the Company.